OctoMind-dev/automagically-azure-devops-task-execute/README.md

     url: <publicly accessible url to your deployment>
     token: ${{ secrets.AUTOMAGICALLY_TOKEN }}
     testTargetId: <your testTargetId that you also get from us>
+    blocking: <if your pipeline should block until all tests have passed, defaults to false>
 ```

+By default the task will run a maximum duration of 2 hours before it will fail with a timeout.

 ## Change Log

 - 2023-07-23: Added requirement for setting `testTargetId` to enable v2 API
+- 2024-10-18: Added blocking parameter to allow blocking your pipeline until all tests have passed.

 ## Publishing notes